MJaloui/slot-machine-2019-week05/README.md

 This project was an excellent opportunity to strengthen my skills in frontend game development, specifically:
 * Dynamically updating the user interface and manipulating the DOM with **JavaScript**.
 * Implementing game logic and win conditions using **conditional statements**.
-* Managing variables for user data such as coins and bets.
+* Managing variables for user data such as money and bets.